Xomega-Net/Xomega.Docs/docs/framework/common-ui/lookup.md

 ```

 :::note
-Since the list of supported types is initially unknown, the first time the global cache will try to load any table, it will ask the `DictionaryCacheLoader` to load all the data.
+Since the list of supported types is initially unknown, the first time the global cache tries to load any table, it will ask the `DictionaryCacheLoader` to load all the data.
 After that, the dictionary loader will know which tables it can load based on the actual data and will reload the data only for one of those lookup tables.
 :::

 The implementation of the `LoadCacheAsync` method will use the `ItemType` of each returned item to place it in the proper lookup table, as illustrated by the following code snippet.